Allegheny-Mozilla-Fellows/EthicalCSWebsite/README.md

 Software Required:
 * [`Yarn`](https://classic.yarnpkg.com/en/docs/install)
 * [`Nodejs`](https://nodejs.org/en/)

- *links to download if not yet installed on your machine*
+*links are there to download software if not yet installed on your machine*

 Once these are installed on your machine, you can `cd` into your clone of this repository and type: